asapdiscovery/asapdiscovery.github.io/README.md

 * For preprints, `server` can either be `bioRxiv` or `chemRxiv`.
 * For published papers, the `pmcid` ([PubMed Central PMCID](https://www.mbl.edu/osp/2015/08/31/nih-pmid-vs-pmcid-whats-the-difference/)) should be specified.
 If the article doesn't yet have a PMCID, be sure to [submit it to PubMed Central](https://www.nihlibrary.nih.gov/services/editing/pubmed-central-submission-assistance) and report the `nihmsid` instead.
 Failure to do so will jeopardize our NIH grants.
 * Each `preprint` block should list a `url`, while `published` blocks should report a `doi` (not a URL).
-* The `license` can be one of `CC BY 4.0` or `Public Domain`.
-Please ensure all manuscripts are available via one of these licenses, as other licenses violate the terms of the Open Force Field Consortium.

 ## Preview the website locally